Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/handout.md

 - `M525x535` as the signbox marker and signbox coordinate
 - four writing symbols, each with its own coordinate

-That is how visible arrangement becomes processable text.
+That is how visible arrangement becomes text software can work with.

 At a finer level, each placed symbol follows the same pattern: